To Buy: To order, simply email me at

 at one drop per gallon.

-species not mentioned are being developed or worked on for the future,
+are other species not mentioned being developed or brought back,

 and will be introduced as

 they become available for sale.
 If you wish to ask